LeakyAbstractions/result-jackson/index.md

 {% include_relative result-jackson/src/test/java/example/Fragments.java fragment="register_automatically" %}
 ```

-Regardless of registration mechanism, after registration all functionality is available for all normal Jackson
+Regardless of the registration mechanism used, once the module is registered all functionality is available for all
-operations.
+normal Jackson operations.

 ### Serialization Solution